-CPMI, incorporated on March 17, 1989, is one of the largest property management companies in the Philippines, by total gross floor area under management.
-CPMI has 51 projects in its portfolio, covering a total GFA of 2.56M sq.m as of March 31, 2015.
-CPMI is the first independent and local property management company to introduce international standards in the Philippine property market.
+Incorporated in 1989, CPMI is one of the largest property management companies in the Philippines, as measured by total gross floor area under management.
+CPMI currently has 48 projects in its portfolio, covering a total gross floor area of 2.57 million sq.m.
 CPMI has been awarded 18 safety and security distinctions from the Safety Organization of the Philippines.